 Interestingly, Psalm 95:8-11 picks up on this incident in Israel’s history, and makes the same application: “today, if you hear His [God’s] voice, do not harden your hearts as you did at Meribah, as you did that day at Massah in the dessert…” In other words, when Psalm 95 was written, God was saying the exact same thing to those hearers as He was when Moses wrote Exodus 17.

-Not only this, but Hebrews 3:7-11 quotes Psalm 95:7b-11, but it introduces the quote saying “so, as the Holy Spirit says: Today, if you hear His voice…” That is, what the Holy Spirit said in the past, in Exodus 17 and Psalm 95, He is still saying (in Hebrews 3:7 “says” is in the present tense) when Hebrews was written.
+Not only this, but Hebrews 3:7-11 quotes Psalm 95:7-11, but it introduces the quote saying “so, as the Holy Spirit says: Today, if you hear His voice…” That is, what the Holy Spirit said in the past, in Exodus 17 and Psalm 95, He is still saying (in Hebrews 3:7 “says” is in the present tense) when Hebrews was written.
 And indeed, the Holy Spirit is still saying the same thing to us today.
-From this we can draw a principle: what the Holy Spirit has said in Scripture, He is still saying to us today.
+From this we can draw a principle: what the Holy Spirit has said in Scripture, is still important for us today.
 Or as the author of Hebrews puts it: “the word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.”
 (Hebrews 4:12)

 Read it again!

 Therefore, when you’ve finished reading the Bible, read it again!
-For the Bible is God’s Word to us, it is living and active, and therefore it will teach us, rebuke us, correct us, train us in righteous, so that we may be equipped for every good work (2 Timothy 3:16-17).
+For the Bible is God’s Word to us, it is living and active, and therefore it will teach us, rebuke us, correct us, train us in righteousness, so that we may be equipped for every good work (2 Timothy 3:16-17).